mosco98/expense-tracker/README.md

-# expense-tracker
+# Expense Tracker

+Keep track of income and expenses.
+Add and remove items and save to local storage

-Expense tracker | React Hooks &amp; Context API
+* App was built with React Hooks and Context API